TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/AZU-13 Files, App Services, CDN, DNS & Database/AZU-13.4 Azure Files.md

 # Azure Files
+One of the key benefits of the cloud is the fact that data can be accessed from multiple location/devices.
+How and where data is stored, can be done with different services.
+There are some differences however, so depending on your preference, one solution might be better than another.

 ## Key terminology
 - SMB = Server Message Block; Protocol that allows apps on a machine to read/write to files and request services from server programs in a computer network.
 - NFS = Network File System; Protocol that allows a user on a client computer to access files over a computer network much like local storage is accessed.

 ## Exercise
+- Study Azure Files
+- Know how Azure Files works
+- Compare Azure Files to similar services and discover their differences

 ### Sources
 [Azure files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction)